Kharbooza978/EntitySafe/README.md

 ```bash
    npm start
 ```
 Runs the app in the development mode.
-Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
+Your server will be running at port 3001, Open [http://localhost:3001](http://localhost:3001) or also you can modify it in the **.env** file.

 ## Features
 ### Task Management